HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 {{ figure_markup(
   image="content-encoding-by-content-type.png",
-  caption="Content-encoding by third-party content type on mobile pages.", description="Distribution chart showing percentage of thirs-party requests by content-encoding type on mobile pages. video content has no compression, 2% of other content has gzip compression, font content has 2% gzip and 1% brotli comression, image content 5% and 1%, text 4%  and 5%, plain 4% and 5%, audio 33% gzip, html 25% and 14%, xml 30% and 19%, script 60% and 29%, and css 69% and 27%", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSefmoEZjMhonz5fkMTxGIywJn-T7F8vYGAaj9wF9n5l8gApihCf3WCMZtrP3Syg-9E8RD8IKZg62U7/pubchart?oid=1766106033&format=interactive", sheets_gid="376393975", sql_file="content_encoding_by_content_type.sql"
+  caption="Content-encoding by third-party content type on mobile pages.", description="Distribution chart showing percentage of thirs-party requests by content-encoding type on mobile pages. video content has no compression, 2% of other content has gzip compression, font content has 2% gzip and 1% brotli compression, image content 5% and 1%, text 4%  and 5%, plain 4% and 5%, audio 33% gzip, html 25% and 14%, xml 30% and 19%, script 60% and 29%, and css 69% and 27%", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSefmoEZjMhonz5fkMTxGIywJn-T7F8vYGAaj9wF9n5l8gApihCf3WCMZtrP3Syg-9E8RD8IKZg62U7/pubchart?oid=1766106033&format=interactive", sheets_gid="376393975", sql_file="content_encoding_by_content_type.sql"